Get

 This condition affects unvaccinated kittens and cats, as well as immunocompromised individuals.
 The virus is usually fatal in kittens under 8 weeks of age, with cats under five months old most likely to be affected.
 Adult cats can have subclinical infections, and therefore shed the virus for brief periods without any signs of illness.

 Fortunately, the vaccine, which is included as part of the core vaccinations, is highly effective against this disease, and can be given from 6 weeks of age.
 To complete the primary course and ensure protective immunity it is then given again at a 3-4 week interval.
 It depends on the brand whether the vaccine should be given once a year or once every 3 years.
-Your vet can give you information on this.
+A vet can give you information on this.
 The distemper vaccine is administered only by a veterinarian.
-So, for your cat to have immunity to feline panleukopenia, your veterinarian must vaccinate your pet.
+So, for your cat to have immunity to feline panleukopenia, a veterinarian must vaccinate your pet.

 Feline Parvovirus (Distemper) and the Clinical Signs